wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/picking.md

    You may need to recenter and reorient the view; there are buttons to help with that.

 1. If you want more contrast to better visualize the VLPs, you can apply a gaussian filter (Volume Viewer > Tools > Volume Filter).
-   A gaussian with of 1 should be sufficient, but remember to uncheck the "Displayed subregion only" under Options before clicking Filter.
+   A gaussian with of 1 should be sufficient.
+Uncheck "Displayed subregion only" under Options before clicking Filter.

 1. Before picking VLPs, it may be useful to shift the camera to use orthographic projections (Main Window > Tools > Camera > Projection > Orthographic).
    Orthographic side view disables "scaling with distance" of objects far from viewing plane due to perspective effect.

 ## Picking Spheres

-In Chimera, we will pick centers using Volume Tracer and set radii for each sphere using the Pick Particle tool.
+In Chimera, we will pick VLP centers using Volume Tracer and set radii for each sphere using the Pick Particle tool.

 ### Picking Centers